-If you’re a bird-parent then you already know how important cognitive stimulation is for your pet.
-Toys are not only a fun excuse to play with bells and foragers, they are crucial for the well-being of your feathered friends.
+If you’re a bird parent, then you already know how important cognitive stimulation is for your pet birds.
+Parrot toys are not only a fun excuse to play with bells and foragers, they are crucial for the well-being of your feathered friends.
 It is important to know how to choose the right (and safe) toy for your bird, so let’s dive in!

 Photo by Tam Nguyen on Unsplash

 Parrots need an enormous amount of cognitive and physical stimulation throughout the day, as boredom is known to trigger depression and anxiety (exactly like it does in humans).
 Researchers found out that African Grey parrots that were housed alone suffered more genetic damage than parrots that were housed in pairs.

 This may result in your pet picking up bad behaviors like plucking their feathers to kill time, and these behaviors are very difficult to overcome once they become a habit.

 Parrot toys are also good for your bird’s physical health.
 Parrots who have swinging toys are more active and get more physical exercise, and parrots who have wooden toys can sharpen their beaks by chewing on the wood.

 Parrots in the wild spend up to 18 hours a day looking for food while pet parrots spend only 1 hour so they need lots of toys that will keep them busy.
 Parrot toys are a perfect replacement for natural behavioral activities such as foraging, nest building, and interactions with the flock, and will make time fly while you’re busy doing human activities and unavailable to your pet parrots.